Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint

 Fill in the fields for configuring the admin and user consent prompts with values that are appropriate for the

-access_as_userscope which enables the Office host application to use your add-in's web APIs with the same rights as the current user.
+access_as_userscope which enables the Office client application to use your add-in's web APIs with the same rights as the current user.
 Suggestions:

-- Admin consent title: Office can act as the user.
+- Admin consent display name: Office can act as the user.

 - Admin consent description: Enable Office to call the add-in's web APIs with the same rights as the current user.

-- User consent title: Office can act as you.
+- User consent display name: Office can act as you.

-- Admin consent description: Enable Office to call the add-in's web APIs with the same rights that you have.
+- User consent description: Enable Office to call the add-in's web APIs with the same rights that you have.

 Ensure that State is set to Enabled.